-Keep kids growing at home with lessons plans, recipes, videos and more.
+Keep kids growing at home with virtual programs, lessons plans, recipes, videos and more.
 Check back or sign up for email updates.

 Activities to Do at Home

 Investigate plants, weather, and other aspects of our environment with materials you may already have at home!
 You can germinate seeds to start your own garden, explore cloud types and coverage, discover how soil is created, and more.
 These experiments and activities are best suited for children ages 3–12 and can be done with the help of an adult or teacher.

 Join NYBG’s Arvolyn Hill as she shows you the many ways you can explore the plant world at home, with hands-on activities and experiments that show you how to grow—and know—plants using vegetables and more from your yard and your kitchen.

 Healthy Recipes to Try at Home